 Stakeholder groups Role and responsibility Involvement and communication strategy Implementing parties Municipality of Pantelimon staff AEEPM - Local Energy Agency Carrying out public biddings for energy audits and other needed analysis.
 Preparation of the application for County budget Preparation of implementation plans.
 Supervision of implementation works.
 Monitoring and reporting.
 Involvement into the action in all steps.
 Phone/email/personal meetings.
-Public building owners Political decision-makers Municipality of Pantelimon public buildings department Ilfov County administrator Owners.
-Important for decision on Involvement into the action in all steps.
+Public building owners Political Municipality of Pantelimon public buildings department Owners.
+Involvement into the action in all steps.
 Phone/email/personal meetings.
-Phone/email/personal meetings.
-Pantelimon Municipality mayor implementation and financing of the action.
+Phone/email/personal decision-makers administrator Pantelimon Municipality mayor decision on implementation and financing of the action. meetings.